macalinao/cloudgame/README.md

 Other minigame frameworks were too complicated or too specific to create games.
 Some people want one command per game, others want an entire minigame minus one feature, and others want something that looks completely custom.

-CloudGame seeks to fix this problem.
+CloudGame seeks to fix this problem with a few simple design principles:

+* Everything is a mixin (a plugin for a minigame).
+* All game logic is handled through event listeners and timers.
+* Game state is handled through mixins.

 Using an innovative "mixin" system, developers can mix and match different parts of games as they please.
 You could create a Team Deathmatch that has a 10 minute time limit, and by deleting one line of code you